 Your Own Comfort

 It may take a couple of meetings with an attorney to determine whether or not you're making the right choice for you and your situation.
-Don't be rushed into contracting with an attorney until you are certain, he/she is the right attorney for you.
+Don't be rushed into contracting with an attorney until you are certain they are the right attorney for you.

 If the answer is anything other than a resounding yes, you should keep looking.
 Your case is too important to entrust to someone who does not have your full confidence.